 Simple well-defined formal semantics.
 Faust is not intended to model the internal behavior of systems or circuits.
-The only "interesting" semantics in is the one that can be observed from the outside, that is of a function that maps a tuple of time-dependent input signals to a tuple of output signals.
+The only "interesting" semantics in is the one that can observed from the outside, that is of a continuous function that maps a tuple of time-dependant input signals to a tuple of output signals.

 High-level specification.
 Faust is designed to be a high-level specification language rather than an implementation language.
 A key design choice is to make a clear separation between the users' role, in charge of specifications, and the role of the compiler, in charge of implementing them.
 The way the user writes a Faust program should not matter; only its meaning should count.
-Ideally two different Faust programs with the same meaning should have the same implementation2.
+Ideally two different Faust programs with the same mathematical meaning should result in the same implementation1.